Golden age of American animation: Other developments and later years

-After Ising left MGM, Hanna/Barbera animator George Gordon was promoted to director to take his place.
-He directed several Barney Bear shorts as well as a few other cartoons such as The Storks Holiday, and two shorts starring an unnamed donkey.
-Gordon was uncredited for most of the cartoons he directed, and he left in 1943.
-In late 1946, animators Michael Lah and Preston Blair were paired together to direct three more Barney Bear cartoons.
-Lah and Blair's three Barney cartoons were noted for having a direction more in tone to that of Hanna-Barbera and Tex Avery, but the series halted abruptly again when MGM closed Lah and Blair's unit.
+After Ising left MGM, Hanna-Barbera animator George Gordon was promoted to director to take his place.
+He mainly directed a handful of Barney Bear shorts as well as a few other cartoons such as The Storks Holiday, and the short lived Ol' Doc Donkey series.
+Gordon's non Barney Bear shorts are often regarded has having a direction different to that of Hanna-Barbera and Tex Avery, often choosing to anthropomorphize inanimate objects in his shorts.
+Gordon was uncredited for most of the cartoons he directed, and he left the studio in 1943.
+Later in 1946, animators Michael Lah and Preston Blair were paired together to direct three more Barney Bear cartoons.
+Lah and Blair's three Barney cartoons were noted for having a direction more in tone to that of Hanna-Barbera and Tex Avery, but the series halted abruptly again when MGM closed Lah and Blair's unit in favor of releasing education films produced by John Sutherland Productions.

 Later in 1950, Tex Avery left MGM to take a year's sabbatical.
 Ex-Disney/Lantz animator Dick Lundy was brought in to take his position during this period.
-He directed one Droopy cartoon, Caballero Droopy, as well as ten additional Barney Bear cartoons, where he was voiced by Paul Frees.
-Avery later returned in October 1951, with Lundy leaving soon after.
+He directed one Droopy cartoon, Caballero Droopy, as well as ten additional Barney Bear cartoons, in which Barney was voiced by Paul Frees.
+Avery returned in October 1951, with Lundy leaving soon after.

-In 1953, Metro-Goldwyn-Mayer closed down the Avery's unit.
-Avery and most of his unit moved to Walter Lantz Productions, while MGM later promoted Lah to director again to take Avery's place.
-Fred Quimby retired in 1955, with Hanna and Barbera replacing him as producers or the remaining MGM cartoons (including the last seven of Lah's Droopy cartoons) until 1957, when the studio closed entirely, ending all the animation productions.
-The duo eventually founded their own studio, Hanna-Barbera that year, bringing in most of the studio's staff in the process.
-The last MGM Cartoon, Tot Watchers, was released on August 1, 1958.
+In 1953, Metro-Goldwyn-Mayer closed down Avery's unit.
+While Quimby did consider to re-open the unit later on, Avery and most of his animators soon moved to Walter Lantz Productions, while MGM later promoted Lah to director again to take Avery's place.
+Fred Quimby retired in 1955, with Hanna and Barbera replacing him as producers on the remaining MGM cartoons (including the last seven of Lah's Droopy cartoons) until 1957, when the studio closed entirely, ending all the animation productions.
+The duo founded their own studio, Hanna-Barbera, that year, bringing in most of the studio's staff in the process.
+The last cartoon from the MGM Cartoons unit, Tot Watchers, was released on August 1, 1958.